TitanEkanayake/TitanEkanayake/README.md

 Skills:  REACTJS / JS / HTML / CSS / SCALA / PYTHON / JAVA

 - 🔭 I’m currently working on  developing a website for a code challenge.
-- 🌱 I’m currently learning About IT automation with python
+- 🌱 I’m currently learning About IT automation with python and API development.
 - 👯 I’m looking to collaborate on React projects and backend development projects using Scala and Python.